quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 type, data, group_id, protocol_type, importance, RawInfo, and time-related fields.

+As is the case for {{QLOG-MAIN}}, the qlog schema definitions in this document are intentionally agnostic to serialization formats.
+The choice of format is an implementation decision.

 # Overview

 This document describes how the QUIC protocol can be expressed in qlog using